-I must be one of the only few of my friends who feels genuinely excited to be heading into my 30's later on this year.
+I must be one of the only few of my friends who feels genuinely excited to be in my 30's.
 Spending my early 20's studying and working in London, meant experiencing some incredible opportunities quite young and looking back, I can quite happily say I have no regrets.
 Some things I might have done a little differently, but I'm firm believer in the idea that we're all in the position we're in right now because of the choices we made earlier on in life.

 For me, moving into my 30's is nothing more than adding a 3 in front of my age for the next 10 years of my life.
 When I was really young, I always remember thinking that I'd have it all sussed out by my early 20's.
 Some of my friends were having babies and getting married, some of us were heading off to uni, and others were landing on their feet at the beginning of their careers.

 Being 30, was always going to be about being an adult with responsibilities, but here I am 6 months off the big 3-0 and I'm still on a whirlwind in my career path not knowing what's around the corner.
 My boyfriend (makes me sound young) has just turned 40 and we're both in the same position together.
 Yes, we know there's enough money in the bank to pay the mortgage and the bills (makes me feel adult), but for the first time in both of our lives we don't know what's around the corner, but we actually don't care and are quite excited, because what we do have is stability in our relationship, but most importantly confidence and grounding in our own personal selves.

 Yes, there's a few things I'd change about myself, I'd like to loose a little weight, perhaps dye my few greying hairs brown, but I'm confident in the idea that I'll probably feel the same when I'm in my 50's, 60's and so on.
 You don't have to have all of the answers all of the time, but the most important lesson in life I've ever learnt, is know what you want, but most importantly know who you are and look after yourself.